 Author Archive for: Jeroen Sondevan

 About Jeroen Sondervan

-Meanwhile lets just say that we are proud Jeroen Sondervan contributed a whooping 395 entries.
+But we are proud to say that Jeroen Sondervan contributed 395 entries already.

 by Ilona Hongisto, Toni Pape, and Alanna Thain The editorial process for this special section began before the term ‘post-truth’ was picked up and circulated widely in the summer and autumn of 2016 to address the increasing irrelevance of fact-based politics in the wake of new populisms.
 Since post-truth is the proverbial elephant in the […]